zhengk30/sglang/docs/advanced_features/epd_disaggregation.md

 # EPD Disaggregation

-## Why and What is PD Disaggregation?
+## Why and What is EPD Disaggregation?

-Large Language Model (LLM) inference comprises two distinct phases: **Prefill** and **Decode**.
+Multimodal Large Language Model (MLLM) inference comprises two distinct phases: **Prefill** and **Decode**.
 The Prefill phase is computation-intensive, processing the entire input sequence, while the Decode phase is memory-intensive, managing the Key-Value (KV) cache for token generation.
 Traditionally, these phases are handled within a unified engine, where combined scheduling of prefill and decode batches introduces inefficiencies.
 To address these challenges, we introduce **Prefill and Decoding (PD) Disaggregation** in SGLang.

 ### Issues with Unified Scheduling